Arthur Head

 Arthur Head (also known as Arthur's Head) in Fremantle, Western Australia, is a former large limestone headland on the southern side of the mouth of the Swan River, now also the entry to Fremantle Harbour.
+This location has also been referred to as Gaol Hill.

 Historian Bob Reece identifies the geographical prominence of the location in his entry in the Historical Encyclopedia of Western Australia:

 Also the strategic quality of the head is noted as:

-In May 1829 the strategic location of Arthur Head led it being chosen by Captain Charles Fremantle RN as the site for his fortified beach camp.

 It has been significantly altered since European settlement in the 1830s, and is the site of a large number of demolished structures.

 Archaeologist Michael Pearson in his 1984 report identified the following: